shoaibiftikhar/Retail-Sales-Analysis/README.md

 LIMIT 5
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers for every product category.**:
 ```sql
 SELECT
     category,